Making handwriting easier

 Write Rules – using song to teach handwriting

 Kim’s programme Write Rules uses song to teach each of the families.
 The programme builds on her pencil grasp programme and integrates movement, fine motor skills, letter formation patterns and song to make learning handwriting fun and easy.
+Write Rules aligns with the recommendations for reception and year one in the writing framework guidance.

 Teaching ‘printing first’ and ‘letters in their letter formation families’ supports all children.
 It is particularly helpful for students with motor skill delays or dyspraxia.